 ✅ Audit Personnel Files for Compliance.
 Ensure proper and safe recordkeeping.

 ✅ Verify Correct Labor Laws are Properly Posted.
 Be sure to have updated posters if necessary.

 ✅ Research New Laws.
 New provisions may be in place and taking effect at the state, city, or federal level.
 Familiarize yourself with the changes in these laws, such as the updates to pay transparency laws.

 ✅ Review OSHA Practices.
-Keep in mind that OSHA has information and requirements regarding the evolving COVID-19 pandemic.
+Keep in mind that OSHA has evolving information and requirements regarding COVID-19.
 OSHA requires the annual summary of injuries and illnesses be posted by February 1st and kept in place till April 1st unless you have 10 or fewer employees or are a business in an exempt industry.

 ✅ Distribute Annual Notices to Employees.
 Ensure you are compliant with labor laws by providing employees with required notices or handouts.